Lord-Deepankar/Coding/btrfs-lightning-search/README.md

 git clone https://github.com/Lord-Deepankar/Coding.git
 cd btrfs-lightning-search  #if this doesn't work then do,  "cd Coding" then "cd btrfs-lightning-search"

+# If scripts don't run then make sure they are executable, do this com,
+# chmod +x <script.sh>

 # Run installation script
 sudo ./install.sh